hydro-informatics/hydro-informatics.github.io/_sources/datascience/linear-regression.md

 ## Structural vs. estimation error

-When selecting a ML model, we make certain assumptions about the relationship between the features and the labels.
+When selecting a ML algorithm, we make certain assumptions about the relationship between the features and the labels.
 In the case of linear regression, the assumption is that the relationship between the features and the labels can be represented by a linear equation.
 If this assumption is violated, such as when the true relationship is nonlinear, then our model will have a high *structural error* because it cannot accurately capture the underlying patterns in the data.
 Thus, structural error encompasses the limitations or assumptions made by the chosen model, and it represents the irreducible error that cannot be eliminated regardless of the amount of training data. *Estimation error*, on the other hand, arises from the finite nature of the training data and the resulting inability of our model to fit or generalize from that data.
 Estimation errors can occur when the available training data is limited or does not adequately represent the true underlying distribution of the problem.
 In such cases, the model may struggle to capture the true patterns and relationships present in the data, leading to higher estimation errors.

 `````{admonition} Exercise 3: Sources of error in linear regression
 :class: tip